SudoCorentin/wedding-translator/replit.md

 # Overview

 This is a live translation web application that provides real-time translation between French, English, and Polish languages.
-The application features a three-column interface where users can type in any of the supported languages and see instant translations in the other two languages.
-Built with Flask as the backend framework and powered by Google's Gemini AI for translation services, the app offers a smooth, interactive user experience with visual feedback and error handling.
+The application features a minimal three-column interface in light mode where users can click and type in any column to see instant translations in the other two languages.
+Built with Flask as the backend framework and powered by Google's Gemini AI for translation services, the app offers a clean, distraction-free user experience that focuses entirely on the translation functionality.

 # User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Interface design: Minimal, clean design with no extra elements
+- Visual style: Light mode interface, full-height columns
+- UI elements: Remove titles, status messages, loading indicators, and decorative icons

 # System Architecture

 ## Frontend Architecture
-The frontend uses a responsive three-column layout built with Bootstrap and vanilla JavaScript.
-Each column represents one of the three supported languages (French, English, Polish) with interactive text areas.
+The frontend uses a minimal three-column layout built with Bootstrap (light mode) and vanilla JavaScript.
+Each column represents one of the three supported languages (French, English, Polish) with full-height interactive text areas that stretch from top to bottom of the viewport.
 The interface employs a single-page application approach with dynamic content updates via AJAX calls.
-Visual feedback is provided through CSS transitions, active column highlighting, and loading spinners during translation requests.
+Visual feedback is provided through subtle CSS transitions and active column highlighting, with all status messages and loading indicators removed for a clean, distraction-free experience.

 ## Backend Architecture
 The backend follows a simple Flask application structure with separation of concerns: